rnc-archive/template/README.md

 # template

-Just the template repo that every other repo in the org will use as baseline.
+⚠️WIP - Just the template repo that every other repo in the org will use as baseline.